Kenya TV stations still off air despite court order

 CNN has reached out to the government for comment on the journalists' arrest allegations.

-Fractured political landscape
+Arrest exacerbates fractured political landscape

 Odinga boycotted the country's disputed election last year, and swore himself in as the "people's president" at a ceremony in Nairobi on Tuesday.